m14r41/CyberSecurity-Interview/Interview-Level-2.md

 - **Download any emulator** : Genymotion, NoxPlayer
 - **Proxy Configuration**
-    o Export burpsuite certificate
+    - Export burpsuite certificate
-    o Configured port and interface in burpsuite. o Setup manual proxy in android device and enter the ip and port of burp config. o Send Burpsuite certificate in android and install. o Burp configuration done.
+    - Configured port and interface in burpsuite.
+    - Setup manual proxy in android device and enter the ip and port of burp config.
+    - Send Burpsuite certificate in android and install.
+    - Burp configuration done.
-- **Setup Frida with BuprSuite:** o Check android architecture and download accordingly **Frida-server** adb shell getprop ro.product.cpu.abi // Check architecture o Download the burp certificate and renamed it as cert-der.crt
+- **Setup Frida with BuprSuite:**
+    - Check android architecture and download accordingly **Frida-server** adb shell getprop ro.product.cpu.abi // Check architecture
+    - Download the burp certificate and renamed it as cert-der.crt

 ```
-o Now send the Frida-server and burp certificate in android location /data/local/tmp
+- Now send the Frida-server and burp certificate in android location /data/local/tmp
-o Done!
+- Done!
 ```
 - **Check packages**